Chris Brookmyre: Biography

 Brookmyre was born in Glasgow and raised and schooled in Barrhead, attending St. Mark's Primary School and St Luke's High School, before attending the University of Glasgow.

 Brookmyre is married to Dr. Marisa Haetzman, an anaesthetist, with whom he has a son, and supports St Mirren F.C., references to Scottish football ('fitba') frequently featuring in his books.
 Brookmyre is a member of the Fun Lovin' Crime Writers, a cover band also comprising crime novelists Mark Billingham, Doug Johnstone, Val McDermid, Stuart Neville and Luca Veste.
 Between April 2008 and December 2015, he was the President of Humanist Society Scotland.

+In August 2025, Chris Brookmyre and his wife, Dr. Marisa Haetzman, were guests on the Off the Shelf podcast as part of a feature on the McIlvanney Prize for which Ambrose Parry was longlisted.

 Novels

 Jack Parlabane

-Eight of Brookmyre's novels (Quite Ugly One Morning, Country of the Blind, Boiling a Frog, Be My Enemy, Attack of the Unsinkable Rubber Ducks, Dead Girl Walking, Black Widow and Want You Gone) centre on the investigative journalist Jack Parlabane.
+Nine of Brookmyre's novels (Quite Ugly One Morning, Country of the Blind, Boiling a Frog, Be My Enemy, Attack of the Unsinkable Rubber Ducks, Dead Girl Walking, Black Widow, Want You Gone and Quite Ugly One Evening) centre on the investigative journalist Jack Parlabane.
 Parlabane also stars in the short stories Bampot Central, Place B. and The Last Day of Christmas with the latter serving as a short prelude to Dead Girl Walking.
 Parlabane also appears in Fallen Angel.